 What separates Engage from other PEOs, however, is both its industry accreditation and the structure of its personalized service.
-All Engage HR reps and consultants double as employment lawyers, so you can be sure their knowledge of labor laws is up to date.
+All Engage HR reps and consultants double as employment lawyers; their knowledge of labor laws is up to date.
 This isn't necessarily the case with a lot of the other PEOs we reviewed, so it sets Engage apart.
 If you're a small business owner looking to ensure compliance with federal and state laws as well as other labor-related laws and disputes, you should seriously consider Engage.

 Engage provides a team of consultants to handle your payroll, HR, risk management and benefits.
 Including one specialist for each area, Engage also provides an account manager to bridge the gap between you and whatever particular service you need to implement.
 The human resource consultant (HRC) is the representative who is also an employment lawyer.

-- Training: The professionals at Engage can conduct onsite training, or you can access Engage's online training platform to administer sessions to your company on a variety of topics.
+Based on its expertise in risk and compliance, Engage also offers solid training resources.
+The professionals at Engage can conduct onsite training, or you can access Engage's online training platform to administer sessions to your company on a variety of topics.
 The onsite and online training are both standard for the industry – you can ensure your business is operating effectively by conducting sessions on topics like conflict management with Engage's resources.

 The lack of a FAQs page or live chat could be frustrating if you have issues with payroll or other software at odd hours when you can't reach your designated HR team.
 Also, there's a 10-employee minimum for service, so if you're a startup or a very small business, it's probably not the best option for you.

-Editor's Note: Looking for a PEO service?
-Click the Compare Quotes button below to have our sister site Buyer Zone connect you with vendors that can help.
+Editor's Note: Is your business looking for a PEO service?
+Click the Compare Quotes button below to have our sister site BuyerZone connect you with vendors that can help.

 How Does Your Business Stack Up?
 Get a Free Business Report Card!Get My Report Card